Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Dân ViệtBáo Dân Việt30/10/2024

-Scientists at the Institute of Ecology and Biological Resources have successfully developed a project on a conservation and development model for two rare orchid species in Vietnam: Cymbidium and Cymbidium.
+Scientists at the Institute of Ecology and Biological Resources have successfully built a project on a conservation and development model for two rare orchid species in Vietnam: Cymbidium and Cymbidium.

-In order to contribute to the conservation and development of endangered and rare species in particular and the conservation of biodiversity in general, recently, scientists at the Institute of Ecology and Biological Resources (Vietnam Academy of Science and Technology) have successfully researched and developed the topic: "Investigation, assessment, proposal of regulations, technical processes for conservation and construction of a conservation model, development of two endangered, precious, rare, valuable orchid species that are prioritized for protection: Cymbidium and Cymbidium in Vietnam."
+In order to contribute to the conservation and development of endangered and rare species in particular and biodiversity conservation in general, recently, scientists at the Institute of Ecology and Biological Resources (Vietnam Academy of Science and Technology) have successfully researched and developed the topic: "Investigation, assessment, proposal of regulations, technical processes for conservation and construction of a conservation model, development of two endangered, precious, rare, valuable orchid species, prioritized for protection: Cymbidium and Cymbidium in Vietnam."

 However, these populations in Thua Thien- Hue have become extinct.
 Paphiopedilum is one of the endemic orchids and lives in deep forests and high mountains of Vietnam, where the vegetation is almost intact and has not been much affected by humans.